 In 2007 the Foundation for Mother & Child Health was established as a UK registered charity in order to support and unify the organisations and, to enable interventions in other geographical areas.

 After the devastating tsunami in 2004, FMCH responded by setting up pre-schools in the refugee camps in Aceh; we provided medical support to communities after the Sumatra earthquake in 2009, and working with UNHCR between 2007-2010, FMCH provided skills training and first aid training for refugees living in Azerbaijan who had fled homes in Afghanistan, Iran, Iraq, and Chechnya.
 All had the opportunity to learn new skills enabling them to become more self sufficient and helping them acquire skills for life in their new host countries.

-In 2018 FMCH UK collaborated with other organisations to raise national and international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
-At the same time, working with a number of health professionals and other NGO's, FMCH-UK co-produced a short animation raising awareness around perinatal mental health.
-'Perinatal Positivity', has had over 25,000 views and won an award for Innovation from the Institute of Health Visiting, UK
+More recently, FMCH UK has focused on collaborating with other organisations to raise national and international awareness around the importance of maintaining maternal mental health during pregnancy and the postnatal period.
+Working with a number of health professionals and other NGO's, FMCH-UK co-produced a short animation raising awareness around perinatal mental health.
+'Perinatal Positivity'.
+It has had many thousands of views and won an award for Innovation from the Institute of Health Visiting, UK